smartcontractkit/chainlink-ccip/docs/billing.md

 Before diving into billing let's do a recap of some parts of important parts of the system.

+Note: During the rest of the documentation we'll consider ChainA as source chain and chainB as destinationChain.

 ## On Chain